teams-view-filters

 However, as a starting point, the team filter uses the teams defined within the common configuration, which can be modified to consist of your unique team names.

-The filter matches against the worker attribute team_name
+The filter matches against the worker attribute team_name.
+The filter looks like the following:

 {